cheq-ai/cheq-middlewares/README.md

     // tag hash this value is required
     tagHash: '$jsk8Kte5',

-    // mode, bloking or monitor. this value is optional, if missing value will be set to blocking
+    // mode bloking or monitor. this value is optional, if missing value will be set to blocking
     mode: 'blocking',

     // redirectUrl, redirct invalid users to a given URL
-    // if missing will response with 404 status code
+    // if empty will response with 403 status code
     redirectUrl: 'https://invalid-user.com',

     // callback a function for redirect to capch page